un0btanium/sc-server-meshing/techs/unofficial-road-to-dynamic-server-meshing.md

-# Road to Dynamic Server Meshing - Introduction
+# Unofficial Road to Dynamic Server Meshing - by unobtanium# Road to Dynamic Server Meshing - Introduction
 ### What to expect from this presentation:
 This presentation is offering a centralized place about everything that is known about Star Citizen's Dynamic Server Meshing implementation.
 We will go over the the major and minor technologies that create the overall functionality of Dynamic Server Meshing.
 The official sources used are made available as well.